At Kingsley Park Primary School we focus on the following specialist classes:

 Visual Arts :

-In the Science program this term, students will be studying Chemical science in both Middle and Senior grades.
+In the Science program in Term 4, students will be studying Biological science in both Middle and Senior grades.